milinda/iotrobots/collavoid/README.md

 6. Click run button on simulator panel to start robot collision avoidance simulation.

 PS: If too many robots are added to the scene, computation delay can be seconds and the calculated velocities are invalid, so robots may collide with each other or wanders around.
-Normally 4-6 robots on machine with quad-core cpu.
+Normally 4-6 robots on machine with quad-core cpu if all system running on one machine.